MUnique/OpenMU/docs/Bots.md

 A mastered bot changes what it hunts.
-Master experience is only granted for monsters of at least `Minimum monster level for master experience` (95 in the default configuration), and a character at the maximum level earns nothing else
-- so below that line a kill pays a mastered bot nothing at all.
-It therefore looks for maps which hold such monsters, and takes the WEAKEST ones above the line rather than the strongest: master experience hardly grows with the monster's level, so the cheapest kill above it is the best one.
-Those monsters carry 40.000+ health, well beyond the hit budget a bot's usual gear affords, so the budget is stretched for them - a slow fight it survives beats a quick one worth nothing.
+Master experience is only granted for monsters of at least `Minimum monster level for master experience` (95 in the default configuration), and a character at the maximum level earns nothing else — so below that line a kill pays a mastered bot nothing at all.
+It therefore looks for maps which hold such monsters, and takes the weakest ones above the line rather than the strongest: master experience hardly grows with the monster's level, so the cheapest kill above it is the best one.
+Those monsters carry 40.000+ health, well beyond the hit budget a bot's usual gear affords, so the budget is stretched for them — a slow fight it survives beats a quick one worth nothing.
 What is not stretched is its survivability: a monster whose hits the bot cannot take is refused, mastered or not.

 ### Items and money